MicrosoftDocs/VBA-Docs/api/Publisher.EmailMergeEnvelope.md

  pubMailMerge.Execute True, pbSendEmail

  'Display a reminder
- MsgBox "If your e-mail client is not already open, remember to open it and send the e-mail messages that are in the outbox."
+ MsgBox "If your email client is not already open, remember to open it and send the email messages that are in the outbox."

 End Sub
 ```